-runk and Large Duffel Shipment to Camp - If taking the BUS to camp you must ship your trunk and/or large duffel to camp before opening day.
+Trunk and Large Duffel Shipment to Camp - If taking the BUS to camp you must ship your trunk and/or large duffel to camp before opening day.
 SHIPCAMPS.COM is an excellent (and cheaper) alternative to UPS or FedEx.
+YOU MAY NOT PUT TRUNKS UNDER THE BUS.
+There is not enough room.
+Trunks must be shipped to camp prior to arrival and will be in your son's cabin when he arrives.

-No Airport Pickup/Dropoff By Camp - If your son is arriving or departing by plane please connect with ASL Limo Service.
-For insurance reasons this cannot go through Camp Tecumseh.
+No Airport Pickup/Dropoff By Camp - We apologize, but for insurance reasons this can no longer go through Camp Tecumseh.
+If your son is arriving or departing by plane please connect with Deb Miner ASL Limo Service.
 ASL is very professional and reliable.
 Please fill out and submit Appendix D o p.
-27 so we have record of your arrival. ppoiesz@camptecumseh.net card and a prescription card.
-Additionally, please note that all campers should have a Tetaus containing vaccine in the last five years, not ten as most primary care physicians allow.
+27 so we have record of your arrival. ppoiesz@camptecumseh.net

-Medical Updates (Non COVID Related) - It is mandatory that we have all medical records up to date before your son arrives at camp this summer.
+Medical Updates - It is mandatory that we have all medical records up to date before your son arrives at camp this summer.
 You must upload the required documentation from your original registration.
-This includes immunization records, insurance
+This includes immunization records, insurance card and a prescription card.
+Additionally, please note that all campers should have a Tetanus containing vaccine in the last five years, not ten as most primary care physicians allow.